-Phuket Elephant Sanctuary is one of the new breed of elephant attractions which is spreading across Thailand and is the most humane way to see these majestic giants.
+Phuket Elephant Sanctuary is one of the new breed of elephant attractions, that's spreading across Thailand and is the most humane way to see these majestic giants.
 Effectively a retirement home for creatures rescued from the more cruel and exploitative elephant parks, there are daily tours where you can see the residents enjoying the freedom of being wild animals again.

-It is important to note that the Phuket Elephant Sanctuary is exactly that – a sanctuary.
-The tours are not the primary purpose of the 30-acre facility, but money raised from them helps to provide food, care and medicine for the relatively small number of elephants (as of late-January 2017, there were five).
+It's important to note that the Phuket Elephant Sanctuary is exactly that – a sanctuary.
+The tours are not the primary purpose of the 12-hectare facility, but the money raised from them helps to provide food, care and medicine for the relatively small number of resident elephants.
 As with the Gibbon Rehabilitation Project near Bang Pae Waterfall, this is not a petting zoo.
-You will not be able to ride the elephants, but you can walk with and feed them and watch as they roam, forage, bath and play in a natural environment.
+You will not be able to ride the elephants, but you can walk with and feed them and watch as they roam, forage, bathe and play in a natural environment.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat